 Thanks to new fault location, isolation and service restoration technology, energy companies like LG&E and KU now have the ability to detect when an outage occurs and isolate the damage to a smaller area.
 Power is automatically rerouted around the problem, and many in the neighborhood, including your home, may not even lose power.

-As part of LG&E and KU's most recent rate review, the company has requested approval from the Kentucky Public Service Commission to install more of this technology — known in the industry as "distribution automation" — on a portion of the electric grid that serves customers.
+As part of a long-term project, LG&E and KU are installing more of this technology — known in the industry as "distribution automation" — on areas of the energy grid that serves customers.
+Customers will benefit from reduced outage times and duration.